 After a presentation of the technical details needed to perform the numerical analysis of the low lying eigenvalues of the DLCQ Hamiltonian in \scn{techdet}, we present our results in \scn{spec}.
 We start by presenting our results for $J=1$ which agree with the results in~\cite{Dempsey:2022uie} thereby confirming the numerical validity of our procedure.
 This is followed by a computation of the mass gap for $J=2$.
 A combination of exact calculation and numerical analysis is used to show the presence of exact zero eigenvalues of the DLCQ Hamiltonian for $J=3,4$ at finite values of $2K$.
 In addition to presenting the results for the spectrum, we also present results on the particle number and momentum fraction distribution.
+The spectrum is expected to remain discrete as we take $K\to\infty$.
+The level spacing at the bottom edge of the spectrum tends to be larger compared to the middle of the spectrum ({\sl bulk}) where it almost looks continuous.
+In addition, as we will see the momentum fraction distribution looks different in the {\sl bulk} of the spectrum compared to the {\sl edge}.
+Neither the {\sl edge} states nor the {\sl bulk} states are purely made up of valence fermions and both of them have a ``sea fermion" contribution.
 This helps us explore a separation between {\sl edge} and {\sl bulk} states.